cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

           - <cluster_name>:
               resource_pool: <resource_pool_name_optional>
     dns:
       # The BOSH powerDNS contacts the following DNS server for serving DNS entries from other domains.
       recursor: <ip_for_dns>

 logging:
   # If needed increase the default logging level to trace REST traffic with IaaS providers.
 Default is info
-  level: info
+  level: debug
   # Default location is <deployment_dir>/bosh_micro_deploy.log
   # file :